Basic Concepts

 LLM Integration

 PilottAI uses Large Language Models for agent intelligence.
-Key concepts:
+Key concepts:- LLM Configuration: Settings for model, provider, and parameters

 - LLM Handler: Manages LLM interactions with proper error handling